qfennessy/text-filter-python-template/README.md

-# text-filter-python-template
-python template for a Unix style filter program, created by openai.com chatbot

-This program defines a single optional argument -f or --file, which specifies the name of an input file.
-If the -f argument is not provided, the program will read from stdin.
-The program reads the input text, processes it (in this case, it converts it to uppercase), and writes the processed text to stdout.

-To use this program, you can either provide the input text through stdin, or specify an input file using the -f argument.
-For example:
+To run this program, you can use the following command to read input from a file:

-$ python myprogram.py -f input.txt
-This will read the input text from the file input.txt and write the processed text to stdout.
+python my_program.py --input my_input_file.txt

-Alternatively, you can pipe the input text to the program through stdin:
+Alternatively, you can use standard input by omitting the --input argument:

-$ cat input.txt | python myprogram.py
-This will read the input text from input.txt through stdin and write the processed text to stdout.
+echo "a two-story pink house with a white fence" | python my_program.py

 You can also read input from a URL by specifying the --url argument:

-Copy code
 python my_program.py --url http://www.example.com/input.txt
+Note that you will need to replace YOUR_API_KEY with your own API key, which you can obtain by creating an account on the OpenAI website and generating a key for the DALL-E API.